Henry Dalton - Partner of Pickands, Mather & Company

 Dalton married Julia Kaufholz on January 19, 1886.
 Julia was born on January 23, 1862, in what was then Ohio City.
 Her parents, Frederick and Elizabeth Kaufholz, were early settlers.
-Henry and Julia had two children, both of who died in childhood.
+Henry and Julia had two children, both of whom died in childhood.

-In 1925 and 1930, Dalton was appointed by President Calvin Coolidge to analyze the United States Shipping Board's merchant marine policies.
+In 1925 and 1930, Henry Dalton was appointed by President Calvin Coolidge to analyze the United States Shipping Board's merchant marine policies.
 As a director of Youngstown Sheet & Tube and Bethlehem Steel Corporation, Dalton clashed with Cyrus Eaton in a legal battle over a proposed merger of the two companies in 1930.
 Subsequently, he resigned his directorship in the Bethlehem Corporation, but on February 6, 1932, he became chairman of the board of the Youngstown Sheet and Tube Company.

 He was a director of the National City Bank, Youngstown Steel Door Company, Youngstown Steel Company, Ohio Bell Telephone Company, Steel Company of Canada, Ltd.; American Puddled Iron Company, Missouri Pacific Railway Company, and the New Orleans, Texas and Mexican Railway.

 Dalton was a patron and supporter of the Cleveland Orchestra, and a vice-president, trustee, and executive committee member of the Cleveland Museum of Art.
 He chaired the Great Lakes Exposition in 1936.
 Also, in 1936, Dalton became the first recipient of Western Reserve University's doctor of humanities honorary degree, and in 1938, he was presented with the Cleveland Chamber of Commerce's Public Service Medal.

 A reticent man, who did his thought for himself and made his own decisions, was called ‘” the silent iron king.”
 When he received the Chamber of Commerce public service medal, his speech of thanks totaled just twenty-four words.